 General forest work like clearing, cutting and stacking wood is always needed.

-The place still has many boring empty walls, so art projects and general beautification is welcome!
+The place still has many empty walls, so art projects and general beautification is welcome!

 This host offers a language exchange

-We dumpsterdive as our main resource of food!
-But please ask if there is anything you need in the kitchen and we can buy it.
+We dumpsterdive as our main source of food!
+But please ask if there is anything you need in the kitchen and we can buy it for you.

 **VOLUNTEERS WITH CHILDREN**